Edwike12/-EDWIKE-DELANI-STUDIO/README.md

 ## known Bugs
  -The site is not responsive enough for some devices.
- - Mailchimp does not function properly.
+ - script.js does not function properly